Who may register a complaint?

 Yes.
 The Texas Government Code, Section 614.022 requires that all complaints against law enforcement officers must be in writing and signed by the person making the complaint.

 Will the employee know that I have made a complaint?

 Yes.
 The employee will be advised of the allegations made against him or her.
 If, known, the identity of the complainant will also be made available to the employee.
 The Texas Government Code, Section 614.022 requires the employee to receive a copy of the complaint.

 Who is responsible for investigating the complaint?

-The decision to investigate a complaint and all case assignments are determined by the Chief Deputy of the Montgomery County Sheriff’s Office.
-Depending upon the nature of the allegation, the complaint can either be investigated by a Sheriff’s Office supervisor or by the Internal Affairs Office if assigned by the Chief Deputy.
+The decision to investigate a complaint and all case assignments are determined by the Chief Administrator of the Montgomery County Sheriff’s Office.
+Depending upon the nature of the allegation, the complaint can either be investigated by a Sheriff’s Office supervisor or by the Internal Affairs Office if assigned by the Chief Administrator.

 What will happen to the employee?

 If the investigation indicates misconduct, the employee will be disciplined according to the seriousness of the policy violation.
 Disciplinary actions can range from verbal counseling to suspension or in extreme cases, termination.
 If the allegation is criminal in nature, the case will be presented for prosecution.